The Global SoS Network

 Streamlining Collective Intelligence Towards Sustainable Development [Beta version]

 Sustainability is an information issue to be dealt with judicious use of Information and Communications Technology (ICT), to break two informational-type of constraints, one logistical and one technological, towards meeting the daily operational requirements of the around 200 democracies that elected public officials run in most existing countries and states.
-The logistical constraint occurs because most humans live in the area of the world, in the Global South, where there is no easily accesible formal information on how to use public-service resources efficiently.
+The logistical constraint occurs because most humans live in the area of the world, in the Global South, where there is no easily accesible formal information on how to use public resources efficiently.
 They do not receive printed monthly billing, meaning that systemic poverty of The Global South can be traced down to a billing problem.
-More precisely: A massive global billing bottleneck is the root cause of most of the poverty around the globe.
+More precisely: A massive global billing bottleneck is the root cause of most of the favela-urbanism poverty around the globe.
 In regards to the technological constraint, most humans are oblivious to the mechanism that would enable them to influence public decisions.
+Effective billing systems and influencing public decisions require the existence of postal services that are adequate for those tasks.

-Equipped with a clearer view of what lies ahead, the network has also found that sustainability ultimately depends upon best practice; the application of the right techniques through the technological interface that some sectors, that is, some residents of successful countries use nowadays for exercising their democratic power.
-The correct use of this technological interface needs to be optimized, scaled up and then systematized globally so that human society can streamline its collective intelligence and eliminate the constraints to sustainable development.
+Equipped with a clearer view of what lies ahead, the network has also found that sustainability ultimately depends upon Best Democratic Practice; the application of the right techniques through the technological interface that some sectors, that is, some residents of successful countries use nowadays for exercising their democratic power.
+The correct use of this technological interface needs to be optimized, scaled up, and then systematized globally so that human society can streamline its collective intelligence and eliminate the constraints to sustainable development.

-Although usually unbeknownst as best practice there, the only countries in which citizens employ best practice today are developed countries, precisely one of the key factors that makes them rich and developed.
+Although usually unbeknownst as best practice there, the only countries in which citizens employ Best Democratic Practice today are developed countries, which usually benefit from the existence of adequate postal services: precisely one of the key factors that makes them rich and developed.
 Once that sociotechnical platform becomes scaled up to the rest of the globe, such communication processes will allow the synergistic interaction between the constituent and legislative functions of the state, which in System of Systems parlance, is run by elected officials through a Legislative System of Systems.
 Of course, rich countries are more advanced in this aspect than poor countries.

 In practical terms, constituent-legislator communication, or the lack of it, is an issue that can create situations akin to the virtual representation scenario that brought about revolutionary acrimony two centuries ago between the British Empire and its American colonies.
 It´s also a matter of correcting the situation of representation without constituent-legislator communication in the Global South, and of some but not enough -and not systematic enough, communication between constituents and their legislators in developed countries.

-It's no coincidence that the Internet offers business advantages that has brought accelerated growth to the sector.
-Not so with postal services, which have been termed as slow and old fashioned.
-Postal services of the Global South have suffered from indifference and inattention to the point that they have become inadequate to satisfy basic institutional needs, such as serving as a transport medium for municipal, utility and housing-authority billing systems.
+It's no coincidence that the Internet offers business advantages that have brought accelerated growth to the sector.
+Not so with postal services, which have been termed as slow and old-fashioned.
+Postal services of the Global South have suffered from indifference and inattention to the point that they have become inadequate to satisfy basic institutional needs, such as serving as a transport medium for municipal, utility, and housing-authority billing systems.

 At the end, the public-service customer and/or public-housing tenant can waste the service (leave lights on all day and night without concern, or not worry about faucet or other water leaks, et cetera, et cetera.) and live rent-free.
-Concurrently, the service provider does not maintain its infrastructure for lack of funds, whilst having to rely on subsidies to avoid becoming bankrupt for lack of income, and the public housing administrating body cannot build enough public housing to meet the demand.
-The same goes to other local authorities that cannot bill for property and other taxes, and therefore, e.g. cannot offer police protection or develop or service the infrastructure, bringing the homeless closer and closer to jumping at the opportunity of invading public lands.
-This goes to show that contrary to popular belief, the strategic function of postal services is not the transport of letters and packages.
-Postal services are in the business of helping make democracy work because to govern itself, apart from freedom of information, human society requires a habitat with good public services and public infrastructure plus affordable housing, which are expensive in themselves and must somehow be billed for.
+Concurrently, the service provider does not maintain its infrastructure for lack of funds, whilst having to rely on subsidies to avoid becoming bankrupt due to lack of income, and the public housing administrating body cannot build enough public housing to meet the demand.
+The same goes for other local authorities that cannot bill for property and other taxes, and therefore, e.g. cannot offer police protection or develop or service the infrastructure, bringing the homeless closer and closer to jumping at the opportunity of invading public lands.

 The Oxford Dictionaries define entropy as lack of order or predictability, or a gradual decline into disorder, and The Global SoS Network has found that the quality of postal services, in turn, is related to a precise level of entropy in democracy.
 This looks like a coinciding set of results from using Physics PhD.
 Eliyahu M. Goldratt's Theory of Constraints (TOC), and Management Guru Peter Drucker's views that if you can measure a variable and control it, you can manage it.

-However, aside its usefulness for conceptual learning, the whole attactor perspective could become a moot point because controlling and eliminating slum-urbanism poverty in the Global South calls for a strategic thrust that will generate a system reaction from which it cannot recover.
+However, aside from its usefulness for conceptual learning, the whole attractor perspective could become a moot point because controlling and eliminating favela-urbanism poverty in the Global South calls for a strategic thrust that will generate a system reaction from which it cannot recover.
 Benchmarking and regulating the quality of Global South postal services will reduce entropy on one side.
 On the other side, the benchmarking act will be the key ingredient for breaking, that is, eliminating, the forementioned logistical constraint.

 Mr. Putin´s visionary intervention is also aligning the tectonic motion of those sociocultural forces towards the creation of teledemocratic mailstreams, through which self-organized constituent work teams will streamline the approach to local, regional, national and global challenges as they determine the systematic and environment-friendly: